How to Close the Deal on a Job Interview

-    What does your dream candidate look like?
-If somebody was to come along and have the perfect interview, or perfect resume, what would that look like?
+1. What does your dream candidate look like?
+If somebody was to have the perfect interview, or perfect resume, what would that look like?

 When you ask this question, you will get raw, unfiltered data which allows you to position yourself as that ideal candidate if you possess those qualities.
 Whatever answer the hiring manager gives, flip it around and talk about how you fulfill those qualities.
 If they say the ideal candidate has ten years of experience, and you only have five years, you can talk about how your experience is worth ten because of x, y or z.

-I am really interested in this role.
-Are there any questions or doubts you might have about my ability to do it?
+2. I am really interested in this role.
+Are there any questions or doubts you have about my ability to do it?

 This is a reverse question because it tries to uncover any issues that might hold the interviewer back from hiring you and gives you the opportunity to discuss those concerns before you leave the interview.

-If you don’t ask this question, the hiring manager will still have doubts and won’t have an answer from you to overcome them.
+If you don’t ask this question, the hiring manager may have doubts and won’t have an answer from you to overcome them.
 Your fate will be sealed.